 |Text Type||Specify the type of text for the Text Area parameter.
 It can accept Plain Text, HTML Text, and MATLAB code.
 The Text Area parameter has the capability to process the HTML code and display the output in the mask dialog.
 Similarly, it can process the MATLAB code and display the output.|

-By default, you can change a mask parameter value during simulation.
-To prevent the changing of parameter value during simulation, clear the Tunable option.
-If the masked parameter does not support parameter tuning, Simulink ignores the Tunable option setting of a mask parameter.
-Such parameters are then disabled on the Mask dialog box when simulating.
-The available modes in Tunable are:
+If the masked parameter does not support parameter tuning, Simulink ignores the Tunable property of the mask parameter.
+Such parameters are disabled on the mask dialog box when simulating.

 For information about parameter tuning and the blocks that support it, see Tune and Experiment with Block Parameter Values.